rtmigo/prefnotifiers_flutter/README.md

 ```

 onTap: () {

     // myParameter.value is 3, shared prefs is 3

     myParameter.value += 1;
     myParameter.value += 1;

-    // myParameter.value is 5, shared prefs is still 3,
+    // now myParameter.value is 5, shared prefs is still 3,
     // but will be written asynchronously soon
 }